stefanhgm/stefanhgm.github.io/_pages/about.md

 I am currently a affiliated postdoctoral researcher at the Eils lab focussing on aritficial intelligence in healthcare.
 I am also a resident physician at the Department of Cardiology, Angiology and Intensive Care Medicine at the Charité in Berlin, where I am involved in clinical practice.
 My goal is to bridge the gap between modern machine learning and clinical practice.

 Previously, I have obtained a Master's degree in computer science from RWTH Aachen University with stays at the University of Gothenburg and UC Berkeley.
-After that I obtained a medical degree (MD) and a PhD in computer science from the University of Münster and visited MIT as a visiting PhD student.
+After that I obtained a medical degree (MD) and a PhD in computer science from the University of Münster and visited MIT as a visiting scholar.

+You can find all my papers on my <a href="https://scholar.google.de/citations?user=-lnWdScAAAAJ&hl=en">Google Scholar</a> profile.